-To exercise the privileges of an aircraft maintenance engineer licence the holder must be appropriately rated.
-A list of ratings is detailed on the CAA website under Licensing & Certification/Type ratings for AMEL holders.
+To exercise the privileges of an AMEL the holder must be appropriately rated.
+A list of ratings is detailed on the CAA website under Licensing & Certification/ Type ratings for AMEL holders.

-The demarcations between each licence category are published as Appendix 2.
+The demarcations between each licence category are published in Appendix 2.